AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="Where do I find my Client ID or API key?" slot_id="account-managment-where-do-i-find-my-client-id-or-api-key">

 Your Client ID (also known as API key) is unique to your account and provided on the successful trial creation confirmation page.
-This is the "client_id" key used in the back-end code to make free trial calls against.
+This is the "client_id" key used in the back-end code to make free tier calls against.
 You can always access your Client ID from your Adobe Developer Console: <a href="<https://console.adobe.io>">https://console.adobe.io</a>

 </AccordionItem>